 Using a Directive to Physicians to Communicate Your Wishes

 The Directive to Physician allows you to state your preferences with regards to life-sustaining treatment.
-In it, you state whether you want your doctors to give, withhold or withdraw life-sustaining treatment if you are diagnosed with a terminal or irreversible condition and are unable to make your own health care decisions.
+In it, you say whether you want your doctors to give, withhold or withdraw life-sustaining treatment if you are diagnosed with a terminal or irreversible condition and cannot make your own health care decisions.

-You get to decide, in advance, whether you want doctors to withhold all treatment other than that required to keep you comfortable, or alternatively, whether you want to be kept alive in your condition using available life-sustaining treatment.
+You get to decide, in advance, whether you want doctors to withhold all treatment other than that required to keep you comfortable or whether you want to be kept alive in your condition using available life-sustaining treatment.

 Terminal and Irreversible Conditions

-A terminal condition is defined as an incurable condition that will produce death within six months even if life sustaining treatment is given.
+A terminal condition is an incurable condition that will produce death within six months even if you receive life-sustaining treatment.

-An irreversible condition is defined as a medical condition that:
+An irreversible condition is a medical condition that:

-The important thing to remember about the Directive is that it only becomes effective if you become incapacitated and are unable to make these decisions for yourself.
-And, you can revoke the Directive at any time, even if you are incapacitated, as long as you are able to communicate your wishes in some way.
+The critical thing to remember about the Directive is that it only becomes effective if you become incapacitated and are unable to make these decisions for yourself.
+And, you can revoke the Directive at any time, even if you are incapacitated, as long as you can communicate your wishes in some way.

 Why Sign a Directive?